All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 • Positive eugenics

-aimed at stimulating the reproduction of people with desirable, «valuable» for society traits (high intelligence, physical and mental health).
+aimed at encouraging the reproduction of people with desirable, “valuable” traits for society (high intelligence, physical and mental health).

 • Negative eugenics

-focused on preventing the reproduction of people with unwanted or «harmful» traits such as hereditary diseases, mental disorders, mental retardation, physical disabilities and addictions.
+focused on preventing the reproduction of people with undesirable or “harmful” traits, such as hereditary diseases, mental disorders, intellectual disabilities, physical defects, and addictions.

-The term «eugenics» was introduced in 1883 by an English statistician Francis Galton (cousin of Charles Darwin).
-He defined it as the «study of factors that are under social control and can improve or impair the racial qualities of future generations».
+The term “eugenics” was introduced in 1883 by English statistician Francis Galton (a cousin of Charles Darwin).
+He defined it as “the study of factors under social control that can improve or impair the racial qualities of future generations.”
 Galton's ideas about the heredity of health, disease, and intelligence formed the basis of eugenic thought.

-By the 1920s, eugenics had become a global movement supported by governments, the elite, and the general public in countries such as Germany, the United States, Great Britain, Italy, Canada, and Mexico.
-It was actively promoted by statisticians, economists, anthropologists, sociologists, geneticists and other specialists through scientific and popular literature.
+By the 1920s, eugenics had become a global movement, supported by governments, elites, and the general public in countries such as Germany, the USA, the UK, Italy, Canada, and Mexico.
+It was actively promoted by statisticians, economists, anthropologists, sociologists, geneticists, and other specialists through scientific and popular literature.

 europeana-bjSlmTB09VM-unsplash.jpg

-The most tragic use of eugenics took place in Nazi Germany (1933–1945).
-The Nazi regime used eugenic ideas to «purge» of the German people from those they considered «unworthy of life».
-This has led to dire consequences: mass killings as part of the «euthanasia» program, which has claimed the lives of at least 70,000 adults and 5,200 children; forced sterilization that affected at least 400,000 people; and the almost complete destruction of the Jewish people during the Holocaust and attempts to eliminate other marginalized groups such as Sinti and Roma, people with disabilities, and LGBTQ+ individuals.
+The most tragic application of eugenics occurred in Nazi Germany (1933–1945).
+The Nazi regime used eugenic ideas to “purify” the German people of those they deemed “unworthy of life.”
+This led to horrific consequences: mass murders under the “euthanasia” program, which claimed the lives of at least 70,000 adults and 5,200 children; forced sterilizations affecting at least 400,000 people; as well as the near-total destruction of the Jewish people during the Holocaust and attempts to eliminate other marginalized groups, such as Sinti and Roma, people with disabilities, and LGBTQ+ individuals.

-Eugenics was completely discredited after World War II, but its practices and ideas unfortunately still manifest themselves in various forms.
-In many countries, forced sterilization and institutionalization continued until at least the 1970s, and in some cases we still see their echoes today.
+Eugenics was completely discredited after World War II, but its practices and ideas unfortunately still manifest in various forms.
+In many countries, forced sterilization and institutionalization continued at least until the 1970s, and in some cases, their echoes can still be seen today.

-Current advances in genomic technologies are generating new ethical dilemmas.
-The development of genomic screening and polygenic risk scales creates dangerous societal pressures for pregnancy termination if risks of genetic disorders such as, for example, Down syndrome are identified.
-However, it is important to distinguish between historical, forced eugenics and modern medicine.
-Breakthroughs in genomic technologies allow the detection of serious risks of genetic disorders in the fetus.
-In such cases, the decision to terminate pregnancy — is not eugenics, but an informed choice of parents.
-It is a deeply personal decision based on medical evidence, family circumstances and humanitarian principles, not on the desire to «to improve race» or state coercion.
+Modern advances in genomic technologies raise new ethical dilemmas.
+The development of genomic screening and polygenic risk scores creates dangerous societal pressure regarding pregnancy termination if risks of genetic disorders, such as Down syndrome, are detected.
+However, it is important to distinguish between historical, coercive eugenics and modern medicine.
+Breakthroughs in genomic technologies allow for the detection of serious risks of genetic disorders in the fetus.
+In such cases, the decision to terminate a pregnancy is not eugenics but an informed choice by the parents.
+It is a deeply personal decision based on medical data, family circumstances, and humanitarian principles, rather than a desire to “improve the race” or state coercion.

-The possibility of screening embryos for behavioral or intellectual traits during in vitro fertilization (IVF) and preimplantation genetic diagnosis is currently controversial, because here the line between preventing suffering and potential discrimination is becoming thinner.
-We must ensure that medical advances serve the benefit of the individual and support their right to choice and quality life, not to force «to screen out» on any grounds.
+The possibility of screening embryos for behavioral or intellectual traits during in vitro fertilization (IVF) and preimplantation genetic diagnosis currently raises discussions, as the line between preventing suffering and potential discrimination becomes thinner.
+We must ensure that medical advancements serve humanity and support the right to choose and a quality life, rather than for coercive “culling” based on any traits.

 This post doesn't have any additions from the author yet.